 4. Bhavas – The Houses

-The Vedic system of astrology consists of twelve houses and each house has its own allegation, own meanings, and values.
+The Vedic system of astrology consists of twelve houses, and each house has its own allegation, own meanings, and values.
 It is also about understanding major happenings in your life.
-So every house affects many parts of one’s life and each house is divided into many Nakshatras.
+So every house affects many parts of one’s life, and each house is divided into many Nakshatras.
+This is one of the reasons kundali matching for marriage is advised by good astrologers.

 5. Nakshatras – The Lunar Mansions